jumpyvi/kerneless/README.md

 ## Available kernels:

-Zram and modules loading does not work right now, add `systemd.zram=0` to systemd-boot for now.

 ### Ubuntu LTS
-> Status: Boot, no zram, still usable

-The latest LTS Ubuntu kernel.
+The latest LTS Ubuntu kernel, tested and relied upon by thousand of users.

+>Right now this is on the pre-release of Resolute Racoon, it will follow the current LTS release when Resolute is released.

 https://ubuntu.com/kernel

-Right now this is on the pre-release of Resolute Racoon, it will follow the current LTS release when Resolute is released.

 ----------

-### Bazzite GitHub rolling kernel
+### Bazzite rolling kernel
-> Works

-The rolling Bazzite kernel
+The latest Bazzite kernel, used in the popular Bazzite operating system.
+Optimized for gaming devices.

 https://github.com/bazzite-org/kernel-bazzite

-Follows the latest released kernel in their GitHub

 ------

 ### Cachy LTS
-> Status: Works </br>

-The latest LTS CachyOS kernel.
+The latest LTS CachyOS kernel, designed for improved performance.
+No utils, just the kernel, modules and headers

 https://github.com/CachyOS/linux-cachyos

-Follows the latest LTS CachyOS kernel avaible in their repos

-It does not come with any of the Cachy services, tools or utils, just the barebone kernel.

 -----

 ### Surface Rolling
-> Status: Works in VM, not tested on surface
+> 🧪 Works in qemu, not tested on a real Surface

-The latest Surface kernel for GitHub
+The latest Surface kernel for GitHub, includes patches for Microsoft Surfaces.
+Does not support arm or nvidia

 https://github.com/linux-surface/linux-surface